mslinn/awsLambdaTest/REST_API.md

 }
 ```

+## Invoke the AWS Lambda from a POST

 Now you can make `POST` requests to the API gateway's invocation URL like this:

 ```script
 $ curl --no-progress-meter \
   -d 'param1=value1' \